 Since Alumawood is made with aluminum, it is naturally resistant to rust.
 This makes it a particularly great product for our Florida climate.
 However, you may still see some rust spots due to the screws used to hold Alumawood covers together.
-Most screws are still made from steel, but the screws used in these covers are typically galvanized or hidden from view to minimize the appearance of rust.
+Most Alumawood screws are still made from steel, but the screws used in these covers are typically galvanized or hidden from view to minimizing the appearance of rust.

 Is Alumawood Easy to Maintain?

 Alumawood requires far less maintenance than most other materials commonly used in pergolas.
 You won’t need to repaint your patio cover to maintain its look.
 Dirt is easy to remove just by hosing or wiping down the structure.
 Unlike wood pergolas, you won’t have to worry about wood rot, insect infestations and warping.
-Additionally, a protective surface coating keeps your structure safe from salt, pollutants and other elements.
+Additionally, a protective surface coating keeps your Alumawood pergola safe from salt, pollutants and other elements.

 Can Alumawood Withstand Extreme Weather?

 Living in Florida means living with extreme weather.
 Homeowners must be careful to choose materials that can withstand harsh storms which usually include high winds, even if it’s not hurricane season.
 Fortunately, an Alumawood pergola offers plenty of durability and is built to survive strong winds, including those experienced during a Category 4 hurricane.
 Alumawood patio covers are also built to endure other types of weather, including heat and extensive sunlight.
 As much as we love our sunshine, the sun can literally eat through materials.